When to use IEMT versus when to use Metaphors of Movement.

 As the developer of the two models, I often get asked, "When do you use IEMT and when do you use MoM?"
 It's a good question and has a fairly simple answer.

 As many people will be aware, Metaphors of Movement was a natural progression from the advanced IEMT modules.
-As I was developing advanced application of both the IEMT pronoun work and metaphors for visual accessing, it became increasingly apparent that I was departing from work that used eye movements.
+As I was developing the advanced application of both the IEMT pronoun work and metaphors for visual accessing, it became increasingly apparent that I was departing from work that used eye movements.

 It also quickly emerged that the application of the metaphors versus the application of the eye movement work was very different.